Deducteam/Construkti/README.md

 - about logical connectives, equality and basic arithmetic
 - using Dedukti features such as user-defined rewrite rules.

-After translation, `hol-lib_c.dk` only contains intuitionistic proofs.
+After translation, `hol-lib_i.dk` only contains intuitionistic proofs.